 Dr. Ian Luepker, ND

 Dr. Ian Luepker (he/him) is a naturopathic physician licensed in Oregon.
 He has been in private practice for 20 years, and worked on psychiatric units for 12 years.
 He approaches health and well-being from a holistic perspective by recognizing the complex interplay between mental, emotional, physical, social and spiritual suffering.
 By listening to his patients with compassion, care and respect, he takes a collaborative, preventative and integrative approach to supporting their self-led innate healing capacity.
 His goal is to address both symptoms and their underlying root cause.
 Dr. Luepker has a special interest in palliative medicine and end-of-life care, and completed a nine month Nurse Practitioner palliative medicine certification training in 2018.
 He has received training in the medical aspect of ketamine-assisted psychotherapy along with advanced KAP training focusing on Internal Family Systems.
-He is currently part of the MAPS MDMA-Assisted Therapy training program, and is on the faculty of Synaptic Institute’s Entheogenic Medicine Training Program which provides psilocybin facilitator training.
+He has completed the MAPS MDMA-Assisted Therapy training program, and is on the faculty of Synaptic Institute’s Entheogenic Medicine Training Program which provides psilocybin facilitator training.
 He serves as on the advisory board of Omnia Group Ashland (omniagroupashland.com), a psilocybin service center.
 He lives in the mountains outside Ashland homesteading with his wife and daughters.
 He provides medical assessments, preparation, and medicine sessions.